illidanlab/translingual-language-markers/README.md

 Data is available upon request to the TAUKADIAL Challenge Organizers.
 More information can be found at [https://taukadial-luzs-69e3bf4b9878b99a6f03aea43776344580b77b9fe54725f4.gitlab.io/](https://taukadial-luzs-69e3bf4b9878b99a6f03aea43776344580b77b9fe54725f4.gitlab.io/).

+After successfully requesting the dataset, please place the folder TAUKADIAL-24 in this repository.

 ### 1. Transcribe speech
-We use the Whisper Large model to transcribe speech: `python WhisperTranscribe.py --path_root ${root folder of TAUKADIAL-24 Dataset}`.
+We use the Whisper Large model to transcribe speech: `python WhisperTranscribe.py`.

 ### 2. Translate
 We use M2M100 model to do translation: `python WhisperTranscribe.py`.

 ### 3. Acoustic Feature
-We use librosa and opensmile libraries to extract acoustic feature: `python acoustic --path_root ${root folder of TAUKADIAL-24 Dataset}`.
+We use librosa and opensmile libraries to extract acoustic feature: `python acoustic.py`.

 ## Demos
 Here we provide several demos of results in the paper.